We found 6 neuro-ophthalmology specialists near Boston, MA.

-Dr. Mitchell Strominger's medical specialty is pediatric ophthalmology and neuro-ophthalmology.
+Dr. Mitchell Strominger is a Boston, MA physician who specializes in pediatric ophthalmology and neuro-ophthalmology.
 Patient reviews placed him at an average of 4.5 stars out of 5.
-Dr. Strominger accepts Fallon Community Health Plan (FCHP), Child Health Plus, and Aetna, as well as other insurance carriers.
-His education and training includes medical school at Washington University in St. Louis School of Medicine and residency at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
+He accepts Fallon Community Health Plan (FCHP), Child Health Plus, and Aetna, as well as other insurance carriers.
+Dr. Strominger attended Washington University in St. Louis School of Medicine and subsequently trained at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine for residency.
 He has received distinctions including Boston Super Doctors and American Academy of Ophthalmology Achievement Award.
-Dr. Strominger (or staff) speaks the following foreign languages: Spanish, Chinese, and Russian.
-Dr. Strominger is open to new patients.
+Dr. Strominger (or staff) speaks the following languages: Spanish, Chinese, and Russian.
+He welcomes new patients.

 Clinical interests: Pediatric Ophth and Neuro-Ophthalmology

-Dr. Geetha Athappilly is a neuro-ophthalmology specialist in Boston, MA and Burlington, MA.
-Dr. Athappilly (or staff) speaks the following languages: Spanish and Malayalam.
-She is professionally affiliated with Lahey Clinic and Tufts Medical Center.
-Dr. Athappilly attended medical school at Michigan State University College of Human Medicine.
-Dr. Athappilly's residency was performed at a hospital affiliated with the University of Colorado Denver.
+Dr. Geetha Athappilly practices neuro-ophthalmology in Boston, MA and Burlington, MA.
+She attended Michigan State University College of Human Medicine for medical school and subsequently trained at a hospital affiliated with the University of Colorado Denver for residency.
 She accepts Medicaid and Medicare insurance.
+Dr. Athappilly (or staff) speaks the following foreign languages: Spanish and Malayalam.
+Her professional affiliations include Lahey Clinic and Tufts Medical Center.
 New patients are welcome to contact her office for an appointment.

 Clinical interests: Neuro-ophthalmology

-Dr. Gena Heidary's areas of specialization are pediatric ophthalmology and neuro-ophthalmology; she sees patients in Boston, MA and Waltham, MA.
-Her areas of clinical interest consist of strabismus, cataract surgery, and comprehensive ophthalmology.
-Dr. Heidary honors Blue Cross/Blue Shield and Medicaid insurance.
-After attending the University of Pennsylvania School of Medicine, she completed her residency training at Massachusetts Eye and Ear Infirmary.
-Dr. Heidary has received distinctions including Alpha Omega Alpha Honor Medical Society; Farley Fellowship Award; and Heed Ophthalmic Foundation Fellowship Award.
-She is professionally affiliated with Boston Children's Hospital and Massachusetts General Hospital.
-She welcomes new patients.
+Dr. Gena Heidary's specialties are pediatric ophthalmology and neuro-ophthalmology.
+Dr. Heidary is especially interested in strabismus, cataract surgery, and comprehensive ophthalmology.
+She is an in-network provider for Blue Cross/Blue Shield and Medicaid insurance.
+After completing medical school at the University of Pennsylvania School of Medicine, she performed her residency at Massachusetts Eye and Ear Infirmary.
+She has received distinctions including Alpha Omega Alpha Honor Medical Society; Farley Fellowship Award; and Heed Ophthalmic Foundation Fellowship Award.
+Dr. Heidary's professional affiliations include Boston Children's Hospital and Massachusetts General Hospital.
+New patients are welcome to contact her office for an appointment.

 Clinical interests: Strabismus, Pediatric and Adult Strabismus Misaligned Eyes, Cataract Surgery, Neurofibromatosis, ...
 (Read more)

-Dr. Dean Cestari is a specialist in neuro-ophthalmology.
-Areas of particular interest for Dr. Cestari include strabismus.
-He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Plans, and Medicaid.
-Dr. Cestari attended medical school at Tel Aviv University, Sackler Faculty of Medicine.
-Dr. Cestari's training includes residency programs at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
-He is affiliated with Massachusetts General Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Dean Cestari works as a neuro-ophthalmology specialist in Boston, MA.
+Dr. Cestari is especially interested in strabismus.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Plans, and Medicaid, as well as other insurance carriers.
+He obtained his medical school training at Tel Aviv University, Sackler Faculty of Medicine and performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+Dr. Cestari is professionally affiliated with Massachusetts General Hospital.
+His practice is open to new patients.

 Clinical interests: Neuro-ophthalmology, Strabismus (adult)